Why choose paediatrics?

 Become an RCPCH member (it's free!)

 Finally - why not join the College?
-Foundation doctor membership is free of charge, and you'll enjoy access to a wide range of specialist information and discounts such as our events and scientific journal.
-"F3" doctors also get access to RCPCH ePortfolio lite, a version of our online portfolio used by trainees.
+Foundation doctor membership is free of charge, and you'll enjoy access to a wide range of specialist information, UKAPS eBulletins and discounts such as our events and scientific journal.